jcanedo279/PenroseAutomata/README.md

 **Game of life pattern that diverges:**
 In a gol algorithm in which a high neighbour count seeds an on state, we get a divergent system.
-Here we are on if nCount is greater than 4 and smaller than 7
+Here we are on if nCount is greater than 4 and smaller than 7.

 ![divergentGOL.gif](Examples/divergentGOL.gif "gol pattern that diverges")

 **Sample oscillators from 10 dimmensions, even dimmensions create deeper state wells:**
-If we shift the acceptance bounds down by one we get a quickly convergent algorithm, where we are left with some sample 10d pt gol oscillators
+If we shift the acceptance bounds down by one we get a quickly convergent algorithm, where we are left with some sample 10d pt gol oscillators.
-Here we are on if nCount is greater than 3 and smaller than 6
+Here we are on if nCount is greater than 3 and smaller than 6.
 ![oscillatorSampleGOL.gif](Examples/oscillatorSampleGOL.gif "Sample oscillators from 10 dimmensions")